 At our nature preserves, we’ve worked to tell part of the properties’ histories.
 When TLC opened Horton Grove Nature Preserve in 2012, we named the trails in honor of the descendants of enslaved Black people who were forced to live and work on the land for generations.
 We are also working to document and share the histories of Black and Indigenous communities at Bailey and Sarah Williamson Preserve.

 As an organization, we’ve prioritized working with minority-owned vendors and continuously search for new vendors owned by Black people and people of color.
 When recruiting board members, we use a “diversity matrix” that includes geography (to be representative of the six counties in our region), gender, age, and race.
 We have also improved our hiring procedures by expanding the places we post job announcements, “blinding” resumes to remove information that might indicate race (which results in implicit bias), and ensuring our interview committees are diverse.
 Since 2016, TLC has paid for all staff to attend a two-day training with the Racial Equity Institute.
 TLC also provides numerous training programs, workshops, webinars, and staff retreats to examine how racism impacts each of us and our work.
-Among the groups we’ve hired to help us in our journey are Alexa Broderick from The Equity Paradigm, who facilitated two staff retreats, and the NC Center for Nonprofits series, Walking the Talk, which most staff have participated in.
+Among the groups we’ve hired to help us in our journey are Alexa Broderick from The Equity Paradigm, who facilitated two staff retreats, and the NC Center for Nonprofits series, Walking the Talk, in which most staff have participated.

 Resources that have helped our staff